-Sub-prime lenders specialize in bad credit auto loans and generally have a high approval rate.
-Interest rates will typically be higher, but if you always make the monthly payment a sub-prime loan can improve your credit over time.
-Sub-prime lenders often finance in-house as well, so you don't have to go outside the dealership for a loan.
+Sub-prime lenders specialize in bad credit auto loans and may be able to approve you when other traditional lenders won’t.
+These lenders often finance in-house as well, so you don't have to go outside the dealership for a loan.Credit unions

-Credit unions are typically more consumer-friendly than banks and will work with members (if you have a checking or savings account with one) to set up bad credit auto financing.
-And if you're not a member, signing up for a number of bundled services could help secure a bad credit auto loan as well.
+Credit unions are another alternative to traditional banks and may work with its members to set up bad credit auto financing.
+And if you're not already a member, signing up for a number of bundled services could help secure a bad credit auto loan as well.Cosigners

 If you have a family member or significant other with good credit, and they're willing, they can sign on a bad credit auto loan to help secure a better interest rate.
-But remember, if you don't make your monthly payment it will hurt their credit as well as yours.
+But remember, if you don't make your monthly payment it may hurt their credit as well as yours.Dealerships

 Some dealerships will offer bad credit auto loan rates for consumers who struggle to find financing elsewhere.
 This may be a way to handle a bad credit auto loan and purchasing (along with service and warranty) under one roof.

 When you consider the options, there are many opportunities to secure a bad credit auto loan.